Big 5 Conservation, National Parks

 Do I need a visa?

-Most nationalities, including British, American, Canadian, Australian and most EU citizens, can get a 30-day tourist visa upon arrival into Harare.
+Most nationalities, including British, American, Canadian, Australian and most EU citizens, can get a 30-day tourist visa upon arrival into Victoria Falls.
 Fees are dependent on nationality and range from $30 – $75 (paid in USD cash).
-Extensions are available from the Department of Immigration in Harare, up to a maximum stay of 6 months.
+You must request a tourist visa.

 It is your responsibility to check your visa eligibility prior to arrival.